 "That's right.
 The big yes.
 To the devil.
 Lucifer's wearing him to the prom," Future Dean stated grimly.

 "Why would he do that?"
 Dean questioned, confused.

 "Wish I knew.
 But now we don't have a choice.
 It's in him, and it's not getting out.
 And we've got to kill him, Dean.
 And you need to see it—the whole damn thing, how bad it gets—so you can do it different."

 "Zach said he was gonna bring you back, right?
 To oh-nine?"

-"Well, when you get back home—you say yes.
+"But it could be your future.
+When you get back home—you say yes.
 You hear me?
-Say yes to Michael."
-His double told him.
+Say yes to Michael," His double told him.

 Both Deans turned in surprise to see Harry glaring at future Dean.
 They'd both forgotten he was there.